stastnypremysl/lsql-csv/README.md

 #### Arithmetic expression
 The statement uses classical awk logic.
 You can use keywords >, <, <=, >=, ==, ||, &&, +, -, \*, /,...
 You must also quote all string, or they can be behaved as numbers, booleans or matched to column names.

-The significant difference with awk are two args functions, which are called like `5 mod 2`.

 #### Select blocks
 These blocks determine output.
 They accept select expression and are evaluated and printed in delimitered format.